villejuhanilaakso/serilog-sinks-opensearch/README.md

 To use this package currently, you will need to create a nuget package and install it locally.

 Register the sink in code or using the appSettings reader (from v2.0.42+) as shown below.
-Make sure to specify the version of ES you are targeting.
 Be aware that the AutoRegisterTemplate option will not overwrite an existing template.

 ```csharp
 var loggerConfig = new LoggerConfiguration()